johannhof/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 persistent-flag, host-only-flag, secure-only-flag, http-only-flag, and same-site-flag.

-When the user agent "receives a cookie" from a request-uri with name cookie-name, value cookie-value, and attributes cookie-attribute-list, the user agent MUST process the cookie as follows:
+To store a Cookie _cookie_, given a URL _requestURL_ and a boolean requireHTTPOnly the user agent MUST run the following steps:

-2. If cookie-name is empty and cookie-value is empty, abort these steps and ignore the cookie entirely.

-3. If the cookie-name or the cookie-value contains a
+1. Assert _cookie_'s name is not empty and _cookie_'s value is not empty.

+1. Assert that _cookie_'s name does not contain a
-    %x00-08 / %x0A-1F / %x7F character (CTL characters excluding HTAB),
+    %x00-08 / %x0A-1F / %x7F character (CTL characters excluding HTAB).
-    abort these steps and ignore the cookie entirely.

-4. If the sum of the lengths of cookie-name and cookie-value is more than 4096 octets, abort these steps and ignore the cookie entirely.
+1. Assert that the sum of the lengths of _cookie_'s name and _cookie_'s value is not more than 4096 octets.

-5. Create a new cookie with name cookie-name, value cookie-value.
-Set the creation-time and the last-access-time to the current date and time.
+1. Set _cookie_'s creation-time and last-access-time to the current date and time.

-6. If the cookie-attribute-list contains an attribute with an attribute-name of "Max-Age":

-    1. Set the cookie's persistent-flag to true.

-    2. Set the cookie's expiry-time to attribute-value of the last attribute in the cookie-attribute-list with an attribute-name of "Max-Age".

-    Otherwise, if the cookie-attribute-list contains an attribute with an attribute-name of "Expires" (and does not contain an attribute with an attribute-name of "Max-Age"):

-    1. Set the cookie's persistent-flag to true.

-    2. Set the cookie's expiry-time to attribute-value of the last attribute in the cookie-attribute-list with an attribute-name of "Expires".

-    Otherwise:

-    1. Set the cookie's persistent-flag to false.

-    2. Set the cookie's expiry-time to the latest representable date.

-7. If the cookie-attribute-list contains an attribute with an attribute-name of "Domain":

-    1. Let the domain-attribute be the attribute-value of the last attribute in the cookie-attribute-list with both an attribute-name of "Domain" and an attribute-value whose length is no more than 1024 octets.
-(Note that a leading %x2E ("."), if present, is ignored even though that character is not permitted.)

-    Otherwise:

-    1. Let the domain-attribute be the empty string.
+XXX: Can we move the domain ASCII check to parsing?

-8. If the domain-attribute contains a character that is not in the range of {{USASCII}}
+1. If _cookie_'s domain contains a character that is not in the range of {{USASCII}}
     characters, abort these steps and ignore the cookie entirely.

-9. If the user agent is configured to reject "public suffixes" and the domain-attribute is a public suffix:
+1. If the user agent is configured to reject "public suffixes" and _cookie_'s domain is a public suffix:

-    1. If the domain-attribute is identical to the canonicalized
+    1. If _cookie_'s domain is identical to _requestURL_'s canonicalized host:
-        request-host:

-        1. Let the domain-attribute be the empty string.
+        1. Set _cookie_'s domain to the empty string.

         Otherwise: